tome-gg/alignment/docs/faq.md

    This lets you agree on a how frequently you and your mentor will meet.

 5. ❌ Temporarily, a dummy Solana account is used to represent the Negotiation Term and Protocol.

+6. 📝 The 'parameters' of the negotiation is stored as 32 numbers (u8 bytes).
+Different Negotiation Protocols can utilize these 32 numbers to define the parameters of their negotiation.

+7. ❌ Currently, TNP 1.0 does not yet have a data definition for its negotiation parameters, and so the `parameters` data is left as garbage data.
+This is why the parameter data on the page does not get loaded.

+8. ❌ Currently, TNP 1.0 does not yet have a data definition for staking between mentor and apprentice, such that it fits a `u64` Rust data type.
+This is why the staking data on the page does not get loaded.

 ### On proposal, design, and implementation statuses